jdlorimer/incremental-reading/README.md

 4. Choose _Soon_ or _Later_ when you want to move to the next card (which will be a portion of text you extracted)
 5. Whenever you want to create a regular Anki note, simply select the desired text and use the shortcut you created earlier

+Outdated instructions can be found [here](https://htmlpreview.github.io/?https://github.com/aleksejrs/anki-2.0-vsa-and-ire/blob/for_everyone/doc/View_Size_Adjust_and_Incremental_Reading_Extension_addons_-_Google_Groups.html).
+They were written for v2, but the basic behaviour of the current add-on is similar.

 ## Compatibility

-In general, the settings stored in `_ir.json` will be preserved when upgrading to newer versions of the add-on.
-The main exception to this rule is that v3 and v4 of the add-on are not backwards-compatible with v2.
-The newer versions store settings in a very different manner; as such, any v2 settings will be ignored.
+In general, the settings stored in `_ir.json` will be preserved when upgrading.
+The main exception is that v3 and v4 of the add-on are not backwards-compatible with v2.
+The newer versions store settings in a very different manner. v2 settings will be ignored.

 Additionally, changes were made to the v2 card template, so if you have incremental reading notes from v2, you will need to select them in the card browser and choose Edit → Change Note Type, to convert them to IR3 notes.

 ## Support

 If any issues are encountered, please post details to the [Anki add-ons forum](https://anki.tenderapp.com/discussions/add-ons).
-It is best if you post in the existing thread ([here](https://anki.tenderapp.com/discussions/add-ons/9054-incremental-reading-add-on-discussion-support)), since I will recieve a notification of that by e-mail.
-Alternatively, feel free to [note an issue](https://github.com/luoliyan/incremental-reading-for-anki/issues) on GitHub (where you can also make a pull request if you are so inclined).
+It’s best if you post in the existing thread ([here](https://anki.tenderapp.com/discussions/add-ons/9054-incremental-reading-add-on-discussion-support)) so I receive an email notification.
+Otherwise, [note an issue](https://github.com/luoliyan/incremental-reading-for-anki/issues) or make a pull request on GitHub.

 Please include the following information in your post:

-* The version of Anki you are using (e.g., v2.1.0-beta5; can be found in Help → About...)
+- The version of Anki you are using (e.g., v2.1.0-beta5; can be found in Help → About...)
-* The version of IR you are using (this can be found in Read → About...)
+- The version of IR you are using (this can be found in Read → About...)
-* The operating system you are using
+- The operating system you are using
-* Details of the problem
+- Details of the problem

-I would also appreciate if you could try to replicate the problem with all other add-ons disabled.
+- Steps need to reproduce the problem

 ## License

-Multiple people have contributed to this add-on, and it's somewhat unclear who to credit for which changes, and which licenses to apply.
+Multiple people have contributed to this add-on, and it’s somewhat unclear who to credit for which changes, and which licenses to apply.

 Tiago Barroso appears to be the person who began the project, and he has [stated](https://groups.google.com/d/msg/anki-addons/xibqDVFqQwQ/-qpxKvxurPMJ) that he releases all of his add-ons under the ISC license.
-Frank Kmiec was responsible for vastly expanding the add-on, but it's unclear which license his changes were released under.
-Presuming he didn't specify one, the [terms and conditions of AnkiWeb](https://ankiweb.net/account/terms) suggest they were automatically released under the AGPL v3.
-Aleksej's changes to Frank's version are [“multi-licensed under the same ISC license, GNU LGPL v3+, GNU GPL v3+ and GNU AGPL v3+”](https://github.com/aleksejrs/anki-2.0-vsa-and-ire).
+Frank Kmiec was responsible for vastly expanding the add-on, but it’s unclear which license his changes were released under.
+Presuming he didn’t specify one, the [terms and conditions of AnkiWeb](https://ankiweb.net/account/terms) suggest they were automatically released under the AGPL v3.
+Aleksej’s changes to Frank’s version are [multi-licensed under the ISC license and the GPL](https://github.com/aleksejrs/anki-2.0-vsa-and-ire).

 For the sake of simplicity, I am also releasing my changes under the ISC license.
 For each author, I have placed a copyright line in the license with what I believe are correct dates.
 If I have made a mistake in this respect, please let me know.
-I have also removed the manual that is still available in Aleksej's fork, mainly because it is becoming less relevant, but also because it is a Google Groups conversation, which makes the licensing slightly murky.
+I have also removed the manual that is still available in Aleksej’s fork, mainly because it is becoming less relevant, but also because it is a Google Groups conversation, which makes the licensing slightly murky.

-Frank Raiser released an Anki 1 add-on under a similar name, but it doesn't appear to share any code with the current project and the functionality is quite different.
+Frank Raiser released an Anki 1 add-on under a similar name, but it doesn’t appear to share any code with the current project and functions quite differently.
 For more information, see [Anki Incremental Reading](http://frankraiser.de/drupal/AnkiIR).